Top 10 Triggers for Asthma in the Summer

 Jennifer Rackley | July 10, 2017

 The combination of warm weather and summer thunderstorms can increase outdoor mold growth.
 Be sure to drain standing water in your yard to help keep mold levels in check.
-If mold is a huge trigger for your asthma, stay in air-conditioned buildings whenever possible on days when mold levels are especially high.
+If mold is a trigger for your asthma, stay in air-conditioned buildings whenever possible on days when mold levels are especially high.

 Bonfire, barbecue or campfire smoke